rur/treetop-client/README.markdown

 <script src="treetop.js" async></script>
 ```

-Once set the the configuration is set it cannot be modified.
+Once the configuration is set it cannot be modified.

 ## Mounting Component